Erma EMP: History

-In the Spring of 1939, a large number of defeated Spanish Republicans fled to France, where they were disarmed.
+In the spring of 1939, a large number of defeated Spanish Republicans fled to France, where they were disarmed.
 Some 3,250 EMPs formerly in the possession of these fighters ended up in a French warehouse at Clermont-Ferrand.
 The EMPs were usually referred to as the "Erma–Vollmer" in French documents.
 The French tested the weapons and decided to adopt them for their own service.
 A provisional manual was printed in French as Provisoire sur le pistolet-mitrailleur Erma – Vollmer de 9mm, issued on December 26, 1939 and updated on January 6, 1940.
-However, the French had obtained only some 1,540 suitable magazines for these guns, so only 700-800 EMPs were actually distributed to the French forces, mostly to the Mobile Gendarmerie.
-After the Germans conquered France, some EMPs armed the Legion of French Volunteers Against Bolshevism, which eventually became part of the SS Charlemagne division.
-This division was practically destroyed in February 1945 in Eastern Prussia, now part of Poland.
-Numerous EMPs have been found in the last-stand battlefields of the SS Charlemagne division; most of these guns lack any German military stamps or marks.
-The EMPs which arrived in German hands via the French route were given the (Fremdgerät) designation 740(f).
-The Yugoslav purchased EMPs were used by both the Partisans and the Chetniks.
+However, the French had obtained only some 1,540 suitable magazines for these guns, which hampered their deployment to frontline units.
+An order was placed for an additional 8,000 magazines following the outbreak of the Second World War, and an initial batch of 100 weapons and 300 magazines were issued to frontline troops by the beginning of 1940.